Stochast1c/solarhud/README.md

 ##How to Switch Themes

 Navigate to resource/ and open all of the \*scheme.res files.
 At the top of each file there will be a \#base definition for the theme.
 Replace the directory with your perferred theme.
+In addition, perform the same action to chapterbackgrounds.txt in scripts/.
 Available themes can be found in the themes/ directory, but it should be fairly simple to add your own in.

 ##Requests, Bugs, Errors, etc.